 You can Read more about cookies on the site of the UK Information Commissioner’s Office

 THE TYPES OF COOKIE WE USE ON OUR SITE:

 1. Strictly necessary cookies

 These cookies are essential — without them you might not be able to get the information or service you've asked for.
 They're needed for things like logging whether you see error messages so we can make improvements and fix bugs.

 We use several technologies to understand how visitors use our website to help us to identify areas for improvement, and to collect and report on commercial data (like visitor volumes).
 They include analytics tools that report numbers, and session capture tools that may record individual visitor browsing sessions – following things like where you click on the page, place your cursor.
 This data is anonymous and is only used for our own internal usage.

 WHAT ABOUT LINKS TO OTHER WEBSITES AND THEIR COOKIES

-For your convenience our website features links to Social Media platforms to give you extra information, which will open in a new browser or may leave our website by clicking through to theirs.
-In this case, the cookies policy set out on the third party's website will also apply.
+For your convenience our website features links to Social Media and messaging platforms such as but not restricted to Facebook, Instagram & WhatsApp.
+Clicking on these links will open into a new browser, in which case, the cookies policy set out on the third party's website will also apply.
 As this won't be controlled by us, you should read their policy to find out what information is being collected and how it's used.